 Stargazing is a wonderful hobby, and one can never get bored of the vastness of the Universe.
 Luckily for both professional and amateur stargazers, January and February are amongst the best months of the year as most of the nights are long and clear enough to allow people to see the ever-changing display of celestial objects without using telescopes, binoculars or state of the art equipment.
 There are several notable celestial events that take place in February this year: not only can you enjoy the Moon in different phases, but you can also have a closer look at the famous Lovejoy comet, which will reach its peak at the beginning of February.

-In spite of the fact that you can easily observe the sky at night with the naked eye, a sky map will certainly come in handy.
+In spite of the fact that you can easily observe the sky at night with the naked eye, a sky map or chart will certainly come in handy.
 Having said that, here is the night sky guide that features the most notable events you should focus on in February.

 The Sky At Night Guide For Amateur Astronomers – February 2015